Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 My ex-girlfriend moved back to San Diego a couple months after our breakup.
 We shared the same circle of friends, so we started seeing each other at social herdings.

-By that point, I’d found some peace of mind in our separation.
-I became comfortable just being me.
-I stopped thinking twice about showcasing my abnormalities around her, too.
+By that point, I’d found peace of mind in our separation.
+And I stopped thinking twice about showing my abnormalities around her.

 Less than a year later, that ex-girlfriend became my wife.